mlmyerson/custom-news/design.md

 1. High-Level Concept

 The Mosaic layout is a mobile-first generative collage of article tiles.
-Instead of a scrolling list or bubble grid, the app constructs an aesthetic, semi-random, rule-driven tile layout somewhat inspired by:
+Instead of a scrolling list or static grid, the app constructs an aesthetic, semi-random, rule-driven tile layout somewhat inspired by:

 magazine spreads